 The new Wifi equipment installed in late 2016 brings real improvement to the Amtrak Acela Express Wifi performance.
+However, at rush hour when Acela is fully passenger loaded, WiFi is still annoying slow, even in the First Class car.

 First WiFi deployment